yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-v13.md

 > 📘 `onPaymentMethodSelect` Event
 >
-> For PayPal, Google Pay, and Apple Pay, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the wallet flow begins).
+> For PayPal, Google Pay, and Apple Pay, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
 Define `onPaymentMethodSelected` in `startCheckout` before `mountCheckout`.

 ## Step 4: Mount the SDK